-There are nine stations in which RFs indicate that there is at least one discontinuity between the base of the sediments and the Moho or in the mantle, so that the smooth parameterization that we impose cannot fit the RF well.
-We discard the RF data for these nine stations.
+For two stations, the current parametrization cannot fit the RF data well, so we discard the RFs for these two stations.
 For the remaining RF data, the RMS misfit for the average accepted model is 1.0 on average.
-88% of the stations have RMS misfit less than 1.5.
+88 per cent of the stations have RMS misfit less than 1.5.
 The remaining stations with relatively large RF misfit are located mainly in the sedimentary basins.

 For six stations, the RMS misfit of H/V measurements is larger than 2.5, while the RF and surface wave dispersion can be fit well.
-The reason may be that the H/V ratio is also sensitive to the $V_P/V_S$ ratio and density of the shallow structure (Lin et al., 2012).
+The reason may be that the H/V ratio is also sensitive to the density and V_p of the shallow structure (Fig. 7).
 For these stations we use the joint inversion of RF and surface wave dispersion only.
 The RMS misfit of the H/V ratio data for the average accepted model is 1.1 on average.
-79% of the stations have RMS misfit less than 1.5.
-The misfit level is generally smaller than that in the USArray (Lin et al., 2012; Lin et al., 2014).
+79 per cent of the stations have RMS misfit less than 1.5.
+The misfit level is generally smaller than that in the USArray (Lin et al. 2012; Lin et al. 2014).
+As a result, we conclude that the current model parametrization adequately fits the data for most of the stations, but for a small number of stations further efforts are called for to investigate the density/ V_p anomalies or other complexities needed to fit every piece of data

-Data fit can be seen explicitly in Figure 3 for receiver functions, H/V and Rayleigh wave group and phase speeds for two stations: NE53 and NE8C.
+Data fit can be seen explicitly in Fig. 3 for RFs, H/V and Rayleigh wave group and phase speeds for two stations: NE53 and NE8C.
 In each case predicted data are presented along with the data as solid lines, demonstrating how data are fit, on average.
-An example of poor fit to the H/V ratio is seen for station NE8C in the Songlaio Basin.
+An example of poor fit to the H/V ratio is seen for station NE8C in the SLB.
 All of the other data at these two stations are fit quite well.

-3.4 Improvement in the 3-D model Compared with the Surface Wave Inversion
+3.4 Improvement in the 3-D model compared with the surface wave inversion

-While surface wave dispersion data primarily constrain the velocity structure between interfaces (e.g., Shen et al., 2015), receiver functions (RFs) are sensitive to velocity contrasts.
-The H/V ratio further constrains upper crustal structure and thus mitigates artifacts spreading into deeper velocity structures (Lin et al., 2012).
+While surface wave dispersion data primarily constrain the velocity structure between interfaces (e.g. Shen et al. 2015), RFs are sensitive to velocity contrasts.
+The H/V ratio further constrains upper crustal structure and thus mitigates artefacts spreading into deeper velocity structures (Fig. 7; Lin et al. 2012).

-The assimilation of the H/V ratio and especially the RF data has greatly improved the acc uracy of the estimate of the depths to discontinuities and S-wave speeds near them.

-Figure 7 shows examples (at station NE53 in the Greater Xing'an Range) of prior and posterior distributions for several variables (sediment thickness, crustal thickness, Vs at 30 km depth in the crust, Vs at 80 km depth in the uppermost mantle) from the inversion based on surface wave dispersion alone (Fig. 2a - 2d) and all the three datasets (Fig. 2e - 2h).
+The assimilation of the H/V ratio and the RF data has greatly improved accuracy of the estimate of the depths to discontinuities and S-wave speeds near them.
+Fig. 8 shows examples (at station NE53 in the GXAR) of prior and posterior distributions for several variables (sediment thickness, crustal thickness, V_s at 30 km depth in the crust, V_s at 80 km depth in the uppermost mantle) from the inversion based on surface wave dispersion alone (Figs 2a-d) and all the three data sets (Figs 2e-h).
 In each panel, the prior distribution is presented as the white histogram and the posterior distribution as the red histogram.
 The distributions of the depth of discontinuities (i.e. sediment thickness and crustal thickness) are broad in the surface wave dispersion inversion.
 In contrast, in the joint inversion, sedimentary and crustal thicknesses are much more tightly constrained.
 For station NE53, uncertainty in crustal thickness reduces from 4.97 km using surface wave dispersion data to 1.58 km in the joint inversion and the mean value reduces by approximately 2 km.
-In contrast, the effects of introducing RFs and H/V in the joint inversion are more subtle on Vs at 30 km and 80 km.
-At 30 km depth there is narrowing of the posterior distribution with a reduction of the standard deviation from 50 to 30 m/s.
-This happens because the RFs ensure that this point lies in the middle crust, not in the lower crust or the mantle.
+In contrast, the effects of introducing RFs and H/V in the joint inversion are more subtle on V_s at 30 and 80 km.
+At 30 km depth there is narrowing of the posterior distribution with a reduction of the standard deviation from 50 to 30 m s-1.
+This